OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       input and output is displayed and stored correctly, is not corrupted, and is processed efficiently.
-    - Correctly simulates aspects of an operating system (e.g., process scheduling) through the use of a Python program.
+    - Correctly simulates aspects of an operating system (e.g., process scheduling) through the use of a program.

 ### Programming Tools